flathub/org.virt_manager.virt-manager/README.md

 # Virtual Machine Manager (virt-manager)

-**NOTE:** This Flatpak does not include the libvirt daemon by default.
-You must install it either on your host or a remote system and connect to it, or you can install the QEMU extension by running `flatpak install org.virt_manager.virt_manager.Extension.Qemu`
+**NOTE:** By default, this Flatpak only includes the Virtual Machine Manager client application and does not include the libvirt daemon or QEMU.
+Depending on your use case, you may have to install other applications or extensions:

+- Connecting to a remote libvirt instance: nothing else needed
+- Connecting to a libvirt system instance: make sure that libvirtd is installed on the host, either via your package manager or using a system extension on image based systems for example
+- Connecting to a libvirt user instance: install the QEMU extensions using `flatpak install org.virt_manager.virt_manager.Extension.Qemu`

-For a more integrated experience, look at [Boxes](https://flathub.org/apps/org.gnome.Boxes).
+For a more integrated experience, take a look at [Boxes](https://flathub.org/apps/org.gnome.Boxes).

 ## Known issues or untested features